 Please check the clinic location on your appointment letter carefully.
 You can also find information about where to find our clinics on the community services page.

-Cancelling or changing your appointment
+Changing or cancelling your appointment

-After your appointment
+During your appointment